The Beginning

 of the Jukskei River

-where it runs through
+where it runs through the shanties and shabeens

 of Alexandra.

-the shacks along its banks.
+La Niña floods cleared the shacks along its banks.

 Every spring a new beginning